AndreasZachariae/semantic_hierarchical_graph/semantic_hierarchical_graph/map_preprocessing/README.md

 3. **Removal of Incorrectly Measured Values:** Any incorrectly measured values in the image are removed.
 These could be due to noise, inaccuracies in data collection, or other factors.

 4. **Orientation of Walls:** The orientation and lengths of walls in the image are calculated.
 This information is used to identify clusters of walls, with the orientation of the largest cluster being used to rotate the image.
 This rotation aligns the main orientation of the layout with the X-axis.
+Further Information in the next chapter.

 5. **Rotation of Image:** The final step in the preprocessing is to rotate the image according to the orientation of the largest cluster of walls.
 This step ensures that the primary structure of the layout is oriented horizontally.